coders-info/LDD/README.md

 ## Specification

+### Logs Data
+The Logs data are comming from decorator so, there are more detailed data, then jast outputs We can work in **debugger mode** thta's why it's important to separate the usual logs and the **decorator driven logs in debugger mode**

 ### Logs format
 + logs are designed to describe each inputs and outputs
 + In simple form each function can be saved in a csv file as text with colums as Variable